***TRIGGER WARNING for racism and enslavement***

 This political cartoon reveals the degree to which the “giraffe-necked woman” had become a well-known icon in the U.S.:

 These women and the many others from various parts of the colonized world were typically kidnapped from their communities and put on display.
 Many died young, exposed to diseases their bodies were not prepared to fight.
-In some cases their remains — sometimes preserved as “freakish” samples — are still being repatriated.Lisa Wade is a professor of sociology at Occidental College.
+In some cases their remains — sometimes preserved as “freakish” samples — are still being repatriated.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.